DAVINCI RESOLVE

 YOUTUBE & VIMEO

 YouTube, Vimeo, and every other video platform often provide detailed guidelines for video and audio.
 There is no trick how to get better Quality on those platforms.
 The only “trick” is to upload in 4k.
-Because your video will be transcoded with a higher bit rate.
-And instead of uploading a h264/h265 file, you could also upload ProRes and DNxHR files.
-But do your own tests and see if it is worth it.
+Your video will be transcoded with a higher bitrate.

 YouTube: Recommended upload encoding settings